fly-hiring/backend-engineer-challenge/README.md

 For the Stripe sync, we want to see how you'd build resiliency to API errors, handle retries, and overall do the right thing when things go wrong.
 The sync logic could be a rake task, a service class, a method/callback on a model; do what works for your mental model.

 Also, avoid double billing.
 Stripe sync will go wrong.
 Make sure your Stripe sync can't create duplicate charges, even when the internet fails us.

 We care a lot about scope.
 You might be tempted to try and solve the whole big problem, but that's not what we want for this exercise.
 We're asking for relatively focused work.
 When in doubt, go deeper before you go broader.
-Blowing out the scope is risky (this is true for people who work here, too).
+Blowing out scope is risky (this is true for people who work here, too).

 Pro tip: "Background Information" is just that.
 We want you to understand the problem.
 We're not asking you to do extra work.

-## NOTES.md

-`NOTES.md` is here for _you_ to show us how you think about the problem and what you'd be thinking about if you were in charge of this feature at Fly.io.
-Even though this project does not have a UI component, we're especially interested in how you think the billing experience should work for developers, and how you'd bubble up problems to users when things are _not_ working as they should.
-We want to see you approach the exercise in a way that prioritizes the needs of our users.

-Here's some examples of things to include in your notes file:

-* What would you focus on to improve the experience around usage and billing?
-* What columns could you add to the invoice/invoice item models that you think our users would find helpful?
-* How would you run the Stripe sync in production?
-How do we maintain confidence that this sync continues to work?
-* How would you communicate errors and problems to the user?
-* Any other comments, questions, or thoughts that came up.
+Last, we're looking for user-focus thought.
+A lot of what you do in code can illustrate this, but this is also why we have the Notes section.
+Talk about the types of problems our users would care about and maybe how you'd imagine solving them.

 ## Don't Do These